-Government announces lifting of state of emergency and upcoming resumption of international flights
+Government announced lifting of state of emergency and upcoming resumption of international flights

 First case: 2 March 2020